Batteryless Grid-Tie

 back to the utility company.

-If that sounds pretty interesting, you might want to look into what
+If that sounds pretty interesting, you might want to

-a national law that requires investor owned utility companies to allow
+a national law that requires investor-owned utility companies to allow

 interconnection of a solar or wind power system, rural electric